openstack/os-ken/doc/source/library_packet.rst

 Introduction
 ============

-Ryu packet library helps you to parse and build various protocol packets. dpkt is the popular library for the same purpose, however it is not designed to handle protocols that are interleaved; vlan, mpls, gre, etc. So we implemented our own packet library.
+OS-Ken packet library helps you to parse and build various protocol packets. dpkt is the popular library for the same purpose, however it is not designed to handle protocols that are interleaved; vlan, mpls, gre, etc. So we implemented our own packet library.